nassernajibi/WGEN-v2.0/README.md

 We again remind you that running will need a considerable disk space as it depends to the spatiotemporal dimensions of the input files and the length of outputs (e.g., *how many years of weather simulations to generate?*).

+#### To plot different weather diagnostics

+> If you want to plot different statistics at different temporal resolutions, this section is for you

 Finally, you can run the diganostic function `Programs/functions.for.figures/plot.statistics.full.diagnostics.long.R` to assess the performance of the WGEN through a set of selected statistics for precipitation (e.g., floods, droughts, monthly/yearly distributions, inter-annual variability, long-term dry/wet spells)